 Some fans have a single light in the center, while others have multiple glass shades that circle the center of the fan.

 If you’re concerned about lowering your energy costs, look for a ceiling fan with the Energy Star seal.

-An Energy Star-rated ceiling fan must have an airflow of at least 1,250 cfm on the lowest speed and 5,000 cfm on the highest speed.
-It also must include at least a 30-year warranty on the motor, a one-year warranty on components, and a two-year warranty on the light kit.
+An Energy Star-rated ceiling fan must have an airflow of at least 1,250 cubic feet per minute on the lowest speed and 5,000 on the highest speed.
+It also must include at least a 30-year warranty on the motor, a 1-year warranty on components, and a 2-year warranty on the light kit.

 If you want your ceiling fan to be effective, choosing the right size is key.
 The proper size depends on the size of the room.

 For a room that’s 75 square feet or smaller, choose a fan with a blade span that’s 36 inches or smaller.